Connect with others who understand.

 When lung crackles are caused by fluid in the lungs, you may experience symptoms similar to those of pulmonary edema.
 This is a condition caused by excess fluid in the lungs.
 You may feel as though you’re running out of air, a condition called dyspnea.
 You may feel shortness of breath or like you’re suffocating or drowning, especially when lying down.

 Crackles may also be produced without fluid in the lungs.
-In pulmonary fibrosis, scarring and thickening of the lung tissues occurs.
+In pulmonary fibrosis, scarring and thickening of the lung tissues occur.
 Crackles are produced when closed portions suddenly open and allow airflow.

 “My lungs snap, crackle, and pop like Rice Krispies,” one myPHteam member said.

-• Heart failure — Reduced heart function causing fluid buildup in the lungs
+• Heart failure — Reduced heart pumping function causing fluid buildup in the lungs

 • Pulmonary fibrosis — Scarring of lung tissue leading to breathing difficulty